Sauteed Beet Greens with Pancetta

 How To Make Sauteed Beet Greens with Pancetta

-2. Add the pancetta to a large skillet and cook until it is brown and the fat has rendered.
-Scoop the pancetta out of the pan and set it aside, leaving the fat in the pan.
+Add the pancetta to a large skillet over medium heat and cook until browned and crisp, allowing the fat to render fully.
+Remove the pancetta with a slotted spoon and set aside, leaving the fat in the pan.

-3. Add the onion, garlic, and beet stems to the skillet and saute over medium-high heat for 3-4 minutes or until the onion is tender.
+Add the onion, garlic, and chopped beet stems to the skillet.
+Sauté over medium-high heat for 3–4 minutes, stirring often, until the onion is soft and fragrant.

-4. Add the leaves to the skillet along with ¼ cup of water and 1 teaspoon of vegetable base.
-Cover and cook for 5-6 minutes, stirring frequently, until the leaves and stems are tender.
+Add the beet leaves, water, and vegetable base to the skillet.
+Cover and cook for 5–6 minutes, stirring occasionally, until the leaves are wilted and the stems are tender.

-5. Season with salt and pepper as needed, sprinkle with the reserved pancetta, and serve.
+Season with salt and pepper to taste, sprinkle the reserved pancetta over the top, and serve warm.

 Chef Jenn’s Tips